ChrstphrHll/npc_gen/students/Savanna Ildilyntra.md

 ---
 ### Description
 - 6th year Halfling Cleric in Treskal
-- straight brunette hair that's hanging down to their legs, Gray eyes, and Dark Brown skin
+- shoulder length wavy lighter blonde hair that's braided, Gray eyes, and Dark Brown skin
 - Is Practical and Uncreative, and has Indulgence as their ideal

 ### Organizations